 It is important to remember that a different release policy is applied by Victoria Police depending on whether you apply for your records for your own personal information, or for the purposes of seeking employment, voluntary work or occupation-related licensing and registration (see “What will my police record show?”).

 It is possible to avoid a criminal record by participating in the Magistrates’ Court’s diversion program.
-Successful completion of a diversion program means that a person is not found guilty of the offence (s 59 Criminal Procedure Act 2009 (Vic)), and the outcome is recorded in a similar manner as a police caution.
+Successful completion of a diversion program means that a person is not found guilty of the offence (s 59 Criminal Procedure Act 2009 (Vic)), and the outcome is recorded like a police caution.
 The record is not available to the public, including potential employers.

 Victoria Police conducts a nation-wide check of criminal records.
 If a record is obtained by Victoria Police from another police force, the relevant legislation (and/or policy) affecting the records of that police force will be applied (as well as the Victoria Police’s own Information Release Policy) before it is released.